A national water initiative, a state solution

-Running Parallel with the Murray Pilot, is the metering component of the Murrumbidgee CARM project, which involves the installation of approximately 600 meters on the Murrumbidgee River.
-Metering is just one of five components of the CARM project, which also includes capital works and technology upgrades.
+- Murrumbidgee CARM project: The metering component of the Murrumbidgee CARM project, involved installation of 600 meters on the Murrumbidgee River in 2013.
+Metering was one of five components of the CARM project, which also includes capital works and technology upgrades.

 - Mid-Murray project: In 2014, 70 meters were installed in the mid-Murray region.

 - Murrumbidgee, Murray and Lower Darling: This project will see installation of new water meters on regulated, unregulated and groundwater extractions continue across the Murrumbidgee, Murray and Lower Darling.
 The project is scheduled to commence mid-2015 and be completed by mid-2016.

 Documents and fact sheets